springfall2008/batpred/README.md

   - **car_charging_rate** - Set to the cars charging rate (normally 7.5 for 7.5kw).
   - **car_charging_battery_size** - Indicates the cars battery size in kwh, defaults to 100.
 It will be used to predict car charging stops.

+  - **car_charging_now** - When set links to a sensor that tells you that the car is currently charging.
+Predbat will then assume this 30 minute slot is used for charging regardless of the plan.
+If Octopus Inteligent Charging is enabled then it will also assume it's a low rate slot for the car/house, otherwise rates are taken from the normal rate data.
+  - **car_charging_now_response** - Sets the range of positive responses for **car_charging_now**, useful if you have a sensor for your car that isn't binary.

   - **car_charging_plan_time** - When using Batpred led planning set this to the time you want the car to be charged by
   - **car_charging_plan_smart** - When true the cheapest slots can be used for charging, when False it will be the next low rate slot